 Woman and child die in fire caused by defective portable heater.
 A portable electric heater started a fire in a row house which was the home of a twenty-three-year-old woman and her husband.
 The woman tried to save her two brothers and her daughter but died in the fire along with her three-year-old brother.
 Her nine-month-old daughter was left severely disfigured having sustained burns to most of her body.
 She also suffered a severe brain injury caused by a lack of oxygen.

-Contact a Miami home fire accident lawyer
+Contact a Miami home fire injury lawyer

-Often, the fire itself destroys evidence.
+Often, the fire itself destroys the evidence.
 We have access to fire reconstructionists and experts who can analyze the evidence to determine the exact cause and origin of the fire.
 When a fire explosion involves faulty products, The Law Offices of Sean M. Cleary has exceptional legal skills, the drive, and resources to take on big business.

-If you or a loved one has been injured in a home fire, contact us.
+If you, or a loved one, were injured in a home fire, contact us.
 As a tenacious advocate in personal injury and wrongful death claims, Sean Cleary is ready to fight for your rights in holding any negligent party accountable.
-The Law Offices of Sean M. Cleary represents injury victims and their families throughout Miami-Dade, Monroe, Broward, Fort Lauderdale, and Palm Beach Counties.
+We represent injury victims and their families throughout Miami-Dade, Monroe, Broward, Fort Lauderdale, and Palm Beach Counties.